-- A. Basis-of-Design Product: The design is based on the product named in the basis-of-design and within the Construction Drawings.
+- A. Basis-of-Design Product: The design is based on the product named in the basis-ofdesign and within the Construction Drawings.
 Subject to compliance with requirements, provide either the named product or a comparable product by one of the other manufacturers specified and based on substitution request approval. - B. See Div 01 Section 012500 for "Substitution Procedures".

 - A. Manufacturers: Subject to compliance with requirements, available manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following: - B. Basis-of-Design Product: Kawneer, Trifab VersaGlaze VG 451 SSC Framing System (Interior entrance) and Kawneer, Trifab VersaGlaze VG 451UT SSC (Ultra Thermal) Framing Systems (Exterior Entrance). and accessories to provide a complete entrance door system. - 1.
 System dimensions: 2-inch sightline x 4-1/2-inch frame depth. - 2.
-Glass: Center in frame, Exterior or Interior. - 3.
-Doors:
+Glass: Locate Exterior of frame